Maths-against-Malaria/COVID19_LTCFs/README.md

-This repository contains the model used for the simulations in the paper ``Preventing COVID-19 spread in closed facilities by regular testing of employees – an efficient intervention in long-term care facilities and prisons?´´.
+This repository contains the model used for the simulations in the paper ``Preventing COVID-19 spread in closed facilities by regular testing of employees – an efficient intervention in long-term care facilities and prisons?´´ (doi: https://doi.org/10.1101/2020.10.12.20211573).
 The model allows simulating the dynamic of covid19 in Germany and US long-term care facilities (LTCFs) and incarceration facilities (IFs), respectively.

 Files included: